 This program focuses on fire safety for older adults, especially those with disabilities.
 The focus of the program is to educate older adults about the common causes of fires in White Rock and how to prevent them.
 It also focuses on how to escape from a fire and what to do if you are unable to get out.
 This program is ideal for residential living facilities.

 Knowing what to do in the event of a fire is very important.
-This program will educate seniors about fire safety and prepare the min what to do in the case of a fire and when the fire alarm sounds.
+This program will educate seniors about fire safety and prepare them in what to do in the case of a fire and when the fire alarm sounds.
 To schedule a presentation contact the Fire Prevention Division of White Rock Fire Rescue at 604-541-2121.
-Topics covered will include.

 - Install and maintain smoke alarms - Install smoke alarms on every floor of your home and outside each sleeping area.
 For maximum protection, install smoke alarms in every bedroom.